ua0003/GMTJPemailer1/README.md

 **g_print():**  This was used in parts of the code to ensure that I was using some part of GLIB other than for using GMIME.

 **GMIME:** GMIME was used to generate a correctly formatted MIME date, which seems like overkill but so was anything GMIME did for this project.
 I found that although the documentation was voluminous it was obtuse and there was very little third party documentation that I could find.
-Looking back learning more about input/output streams and having GMIME write to a file might have worked but I had already spent far too many hours with it to consider a “might”.
+Looking back learning more about input/output streams and having GMIME write to a file *might* have worked but I had already spent far too many hours with it to consider a “might”.

 **CURL:**  Although most examples I found showed using the payload_source function in various forms I found this to be impossible to adapt for my purposes.
-It was cumbersome and in the end I could never figure out just how it would work without everything being a global variable.
+It was cumbersome and in the end, I could never figure out just how it would work without everything being a global variable.
 Using the temporary file method proved to be infinitely simpler.

-**GETCH:**  Implementing a password masking with * would have been preferable but I liked the simplicity of the sample code I found, and most importantly it masks the users password adding a layer of protection from over the shoulder snoops.
+**GETCH:**  Implementing a password masking with * would have been preferable but I liked the simplicity of the code I found, and most importantly it masks the user's password adding a layer of protection from over the shoulder snoops.

 ## Troubleshooting
-- If you are using two step verification be sure to create an app id for this program.
-Instructions for how to do this can be found at: https://support.google.com/accounts/answer/185833?hl=en
+- If you are using Google two-step verification be sure to create an app id for this program.
+Instructions on how to do this can be found at https://support.google.com/accounts/answer/185833?hl=en
 - Use the following on the command line ```ldconfig``` after loading new libraries.
 - If the program hangs during the first run.
 Try re-running the command.
 - Don't use Valgrind while running this program.
 There seems to be an error with Valgrind and Valgrind will crash without sending your email.